beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 ![A high level view of the OpenStack service interaction [@openstack2012diagram]](openstack-software-diagram.png)

-OpenStack^[[http://openstack.org/](http://openstack.org/)] is a free open source IaaS Cloud platform originally released by Rackspace and NASA under the Apache 2.0 License in July 2010.
+OpenStack is a free open source IaaS Cloud platform originally released by Rackspace and NASA under the Apache 2.0 License in July 2010.
 OpenStack controls and manages compute, storage, and network resource aggregated from multiple servers in a data center.
 The system provides a web interface (dashboard) and APIs compatible with Amazon EC2 to the administrators and users that allow flexible on-demand provisioning of the resources.

 In April 2012, the project lead and management functions have been transferred to a newly formed OpenStack Foundation.
 The goals of the foundation are to support an open development process and